|2006-||Lecturer, Senior Lecturer in Chemical Engineering, Imperial College London|

 |1990-1994||B.Tech, Chemical Engineering, Indian Institute of Technology, Madras (Chennai).|

-The unifying theme of the research in my group is the elucidation and manipulation of information processing in cells and tissues.
+The unifying theme of the research in my group is the elucidation and manipulation of information processing in cells and tissues/cell populations.
 This is achieved through a combination of (i) Mathematical modelling (ii) Theoretical work (iii) Systems approaches, including tool development and (iv) Collaboration with a range of experimentalists including cell biologists, biomedical scientists and engineers and synthetic biologists.
 Characteristic of this research area is the diversity of problems at different levels and scales, the broad potential for application and the rich confluence of the natural sciences (biology, physics, chemistry), mathematics and engineering, including systems engineering.
 There are also non-biological analogues and extensions of this work.
 This is discussed briefly below and in more detail in the research page.

 The regulation of most aspects of cellular life and functioning is accomplished by complex and sophisticated biochemical (signal transduction,metabolic) and gene regulatory networks.
 Understanding the functioning of and information processing through such networks at both the intracellular level as well as the intercellular level (accounting for cellular communication and interaction) is of importance from both basic and applied perspectives.
 This is because information processing through these networks is the key ingredient which allows us to understand how cells regulate different processes, respond to their environment, interact with one another and affords ways of controlling or manipulating them through synthetic and other means.
+Given the complexity and significant non-linearity of these systems, elucidating and engineering information processing presents significant challenges and opportunities for systems science and engineering.

 The research in my group employs an interdisciplinary engineering approach in this context, and has two broad strands. (i) Mathematical and computational modelling in a selection of concrete problems of basic and applied interest, in collaboration with a range of experimentalists (cell biologists, biomedical scientists and engineers, synthetic biologists). (ii) Theoretical and systems work, including tool development towards the elucidation and systematic manipulation of information processing in cells and tissues.The research of each strand informs the other, and employing both approaches allows for a synergistic interplay between the two.